TerrificTable/TerrificTable/README.md

 │   └── Lua
 |
 ├── Learning
-│   ├── Python -> Mashine learning/AI
+│   ├── Python -> Neural-Networks  --  AI  --  Mashine-learning
 │   ├── More about JavaScript
 │   └── More than the basics of C/C#/C++
 |